Customers Also Bought

 Do not drive your scooter onto stairs or escalators; serious injury will result.
 Most elevators are safe for use with the scooter.

 Your scooter cannot drive over or off of an abrupt, vertical curb.
-Do not drive over a curb or object exceeding 4 inches in height.
+Do not drive over a curb or object exceeding four inches in height.
 Your scooter can drive over most gradual, smooth curbs.
 Approach such curbs head-on, so that the bike orients perpendicular to the curb.
 Do not approach the curb at an oblique angle; doing so can increase the risk that your scooter tips over.
 Likewise, when moving down a curb, approach the curb perpendicular to it and not at an oblique angle.

 The scooter can handle a wide range of inclines and declines.
 The bike is safe for operation on most handicap-accessible ramps.
 Likewise, do not use the bike on steep declines, which makes operating the scooter difficult.
 If the scooter moves too quickly on an incline, fully apply the brakes.
 Then drive off of the decline and ask for assistance.
 The manufacturer recommends that you only use ramps that have a roughened surface to prevent slipping.
 Never drive in a transverse direction across an incline or turn sharply on an incline.
 Never drive in a reverse direction down a slope.